preons/docs/content/articles/making-preons.md

 - Make it stable
 - Make it fast

 Even though, he starts with tests, making it work is a lot more archaic for me.
-Make it stable is where tests come in and solidying them under the right design.
+Make it stable is where tests come in and solidifying them under the right design.

 > “Coding faster: Make it work, then make it good” by Michael Parker https://link.medium.com/SRPxvd76F6